ken-power/ken-power.github.io/README.md

 Project notes:

-* The goal of this project is to build a path planner that creates smooth, safe trajectories for the car to follow.
-The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.
-* objective is to safely navigate around a virtual highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.
+* The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.
+In other words, one objective is to safely navigate around a virtual highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.
 * We are provided with the car’s localization and sensor fusion data.
 There is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
 * Note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 * The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+Also the car should not experience total acceleration over 10 m/s^2 nor jerk that is greater than 10 m/s^3.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-PathPlanning) for this project.

 ## PID Controller
 <img src="images/pid.gif" alt="A self-driving car manoeuvring around a track using a PID controller">

+The goal of this project is to implement a PID controller in C++, and tune the PID hyperparameters, to enable a self-driving car to manoeuvre around a track.
+The simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
+The speed limit is 100 mph.
+The goal is to drive _safely_ as fast as possible.

 _Control_ in this context refers to how we use the steering, throttle, and breaks to move a car where we want it to go.
 Control is a trickier problem than it might first seem.
 When a human comes to an intersection, we use our intuition to determine how hard to steer, when to accelerate, or whether we need to step on the brakes.
 Teaching a computer how to do this is difficult.
 Control algorithms are often called *controllers*.
 One of the most common and fundamental of controllers is called the _PID controller_.
-The goal of this project is to implement a PID controller in C++, and tune the PID hyperparameters, to enable a self-driving car to manoeuvre around a track.
-The simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
-The speed limit is 100 mph.
-The goal is to drive _safely_ as fast as possible.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-PID-Controller) for this project.

 ## Autonomous Vehicle Control
 <img src="images/ros.gif" alt="A self-driving car manoeuvring around a track using core functionality implemented as ROS nodes">

-The goal of this project is to program a real Self-Driving Car by writing ROS nodes.
+The goal of this project is to program a real Self-Driving Car by writing ROS (Robot Operating System) nodes.
 For this project, I wrote ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, vehicle control, and waypoint following.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-Capstone) for this project.